ploomber/ploomber/doc/user-guide/configuration.rst

     sample_pct: 100

-To switch configurations, you can set the ``ENTRY_POINT`` environment variable to ``env.test.yaml`` in the testing environment and to ``env.train.yaml`` in the training environment.
+To switch configurations, you can set the ``PLOOMBER_ENV_FILENAME`` environment variable to ``env.test.yaml`` in the testing environment and to ``env.train.yaml`` in the training environment.

-Whenever ``ENTRY_POINT`` has a value, Ploomber uses it and looks for a file with such name.
-Note that this must be a filename, not a path, since Ploomber expects ``env.yaml`` files to exist in the same folder as the ``pipeline.yaml`` file.
+Whenever ``PLOOMBER_ENV_FILENAME`` has a value, Ploomber uses it and looks for a file with such a name.
+Note that this must be a filename, not a path since Ploomber expects ``env.yaml`` files to exist in the same folder as the ``pipeline.yaml`` file.

 **Note:** You can use placeholders (e.g., ``{{sample_pct}}``) anywhere in the ``pipeline.yaml`` file.
 Another typical use case is to switch the product